alejoalvarez/java/Java Core/17 - RegularExpressions.md

 # Regular Expressions

-A regular expression is a group of characters that helps in matching the patterns in a String or a set of Strings, using a particular syntax of a pattern.
-Java provides Regular Expressions that are useful for defining patterns in a String which can ultimately be helpful in performing various operations on String/text like searching, processing, editing, pattern matching, manipulating, email and password validation, etc.
+- A regular expression is a group of characters that helps in matching the patterns in a String or a set of Strings, using a particular syntax of a pattern.

-A regular expression is not language-specific but they slightly differ for each language.
-The regular expression in Java and Perl language are almost similar to each other and are very easy to learn.
+- A regular expression is not language-specific but they slightly differ for each language.

-A regular expression is also known as Regex in short.
-In Java, Regular Expressions are provided under the package java.util.regex, which is the part of standard Java (Java SE) since Java 1.4.
-The Java Regex is an API (Application Programming Interface) used to define a pattern for manipulating or searching Strings.
+- A regular expression is also known as Regex in short.

 ## Metacharacters of Java Regular Expressions